tunerok/unity_browser/README.md

 Open source Unity3d web browser created by Vitaly Chashin https://bitbucket.org/vitaly_chashin/simpleunitybrowser and fixed buld crashes by Stulov Dmitry https://bitbucket.org/ShadowTeolog/simpleunitybrowser.

 ## Basic setup
-Import the package to Unity.
+Import the package to Unity or just open test.unity file.
 There will be a few folders in Assets/SimpleWebBrowser.
 You can move/rename all of them, but in case of Assets/SimpleWebBrowser/PluginServer you will need to change the runtime and deployment paths in Scripts/BrowserEngine.cs and in Editor/BrowserPostBuild.cs:
 ```C#
  public void InitPlugin(int width, int height, string sharedfilename, int port, string initialURL)
         {